OpenData-tu/documentation/03-Architecture.md

 A pleasant side effect of the loose coupling of components is that it allowed to divide the team according to the main building blocks.
 Each component was the responsibility of a different group.
 Furthermore, the absence of string dependence and inheritance among services allowed to use several technologies and programming languages.
 Thus, every group was able to use the language that suited the purpose best.
 In addition to independent development, we were able to conduct tests independent from other components.
 This was necessary due to the limited budget for infrastructure and deployment.
 Hence, we were able to test every component stand-alone before testing the whole system.

 Another benefit of a microservice approach is that nearly every component is independently scalable and load-balancing can be implemented using smart routing.
 Furthermore, by creating stateless components, horizontal scalability was easily achievable.
 By replacing point-to-point communication with a distributed messaging system between the different building blocks, we were able to improve scalability even more and decouple even further.
 Firstly, the queue introduces a separation layer between the components, which allows to easily exchange one component without altering the other one.
 Furthermore, the queue can work as a buffer to protect the components from temporary peaks in the load.

 Obviously, there are some challenges that have to be resolved to harness all the benefits of microservice architecture.
 In contrast to a monolithic solution every microservice can be deployed independently.
 Also, this is beneficial for our limited budget and allows to test and deploy the components separately it comes with a price.
 A complex system can consist of many microservices that have to be deployed one by one, thus it is crucial to automate the deployment process.
 If implemented correctly, a continuous-delivery-pipeline presents huge benefits not only for microservices.
 We adapted the continuous-delivery-pipeline introduced by Wolff[2] and customized it to fir our workflow. [ref{{figure Continuous-delivery-pipeline (Commit->local test -> system test -> performance test)}}].
 It started with a commit onto GitHub and was followed by local tests.
 Here again the microservices approach presented its benefits, since it allowed for independent testing.
 Unfortunately, just towards the end of the project we were able to conduct system tests and examine the functionality in an end-to-end workflow.
 Nevertheless, through meticulous local testing and loose coupling of the components we were able to omit huge changes to the components when working in ensemble as a whole.
 Finally, we conducted performance test for the complete system to ensure high performance and prove scalability.
 Besides, the performance of single components was evaluated to avoid bottlenecks.
 More on performance tests and benchmarks can be found in chapter [ref{benchmarking chapter}].

 In addition to the challenges imposed by the deployment process, operating a microservice system presents its own set of challenges.
 Every component is monitored independently and the logs have to be gathered in a central storage.
 Logging is necessary to ensure availability of each service.
 Should a service terminate unexpectedly, the administrator has to restart the service to ensure the performance of the whole system.
 Though, the system should be still available during the downtime of a single service with some possible losses on functionality.
 Chapter [ref{{infrastructure}}] will discuss how we enabled recovery and fault-tolerance of the system.

 The next section, will presented the specific requirements for the given problem statement and how microservice architecture presents a solution for it.

-## Requirements of the whole platform
+## Requirements for the whole platform

 To create a system that is able to resolve all the presented objectives, we identified the following architectural requirements: